naveenaraipole97/receipt-processor/README.md

 * Method: `GET`
 * Response: A JSON object containing the number of points awarded.

-You can use tools like Postman or a web browser to interact with these endpoints on localhost:3000.
+Use tools like Postman to interact with these endpoints on localhost:3000.